What You Should Know if Your Business Is Targeted by Ransomware?

 Before starting any discussions, a negotiator will evaluate how much data was affected and whether the attacker has access to backups or sensitive files.
 This helps guide your next steps.

-Negotiators may be able to reduce the payment amount, but this doesn't guarantee that your data will be returned.
+Negotiators may be able to reduce the payment amount, but that does not mean your data will be returned.
 Cybercriminals remain in control throughout the process.

 There Are Still No Certainties

-Even with professional help, there's no guarantee that files will be unlocked or that future attacks won't occur.
-Negotiation is a strategy - not a solution.
+Even with professional help, there is no certainty that files will be unlocked or that future attacks will not follow.
+Negotiation is a tactic, not a solution.

 Understand the Risks.
 Plan for Prevention.